auxfuse/Milestone3/README.md

 Testing was done throughout the application build and when build was finished.
 The application structure and mobile-first layout was tested on Google Chrome, Opera, Microsoft Edge and Safari.
 As well as most of my testing taking place manually on my PC for which the build also took place, Chrome Devtools was used constantly to test on as many devices as possible from Android Samsung & Huawei device dimensions to Apple phones & tablet dimensions, and of course laptop and above sizes.
 The application was tested constantly on two at-hand smartphone devices throughout the build at home, a Hauwei P20 Pro and a Samsung Galaxy S9 aswell as a Samsung Tab2 Tablet.

 Mongo Explorer, (the PyCharm Plugin for MongoDB) was used in conjunction with the built-in PyCharm terminal and the Werkzeug Online Debugger were used to test the Create, Locate, Read, Update and Delete Functionality.

+If a bug arose during testing it was dealt with during the development of the build.

 #### Found Bugs and Fixes: